 Cat O’Connor, librarian, St Marylebone C of E School, London

-Martin’s workshops had our sixth form students return to lessons “buzzing”, according to their teachers.
+“Martin’s workshops had our sixth form students return to lessons “buzzing”, according to their teachers.
 Not only is Martin witty, engaging and a pleasure to listen to, but the content of the workshops is incredibly helpful: carefully targeted at the groups he’s working with.
-Students from Year7 to 13 (and teachers too) will gain so much from his honest, humble, and very funny approach to creative writing and editing.
+Students from Year7 to 13 (and teachers too) will gain so much from his honest, humble and very funny approach to creative writing and editing.
 He really went above and beyond to educate and entertain, and to talk to our students in his own time.
-We would welcome him (and his dog, Hugo) back to keep the river at Hatch End in a heartbeat.
+We would welcome him back in a heartbeat.”

 Laura Stanley, Learning Resources Manager, Hatch End High

-Our P7s loved Martin’s creative writing workshop.
+“Our P7s loved Martin’s creative writing workshops.
 He was funny, entertaining, engaging, and pitched his talk and activities at just the right level.
-His teaching background meant he knew how to communicate effectively, and sustain the classes’ interest ― they were enthusiastic about their writing, and keen to continue long after he’d left.
-He has definitely inspired a new generation of budding authors!
+His teaching background meant he know how to communicate effectively, and sustain the classes’ interest ― they were enthusiastic about their writing, and keen to continue long after he’d left!
+He has definitely inspired a new generation of budding authors!”

-Rachel Glasgow, Primary 7 Teacher, Carolside Primary School
+Rachel Glasgow, Primary 7 teacher, Carolside Primary School